Divine Cities – Premier City Overhaul

 Divine Cities does not add any type of texture overhaul inside it.
 It’s only 8 MB!!
 So please please please do not ask “is this compatible with texture overhaul X- because yes.
 Yes it is.

 And where are all the people?!!
 Surely there should be trading vendors and visitors and citizens?
-I realise that reworking a world space isn’t something to be done willy nilly and I wasn’t about to bring the console to its knees, so rather than ramming extra houses, I chose to show them walk around instead.
+I realise that reworking a world space isn’t something to be done willy nilly and I wasn’t about to bring the console to its knees, so when you enable NPCs you will see them talking to each other in small groups.